Gas vs Electric Use

 Natural gas is a cost-effective energy source compared to oil and coal.
 It is also deregulated, which means consumers don’t have to fret about adhering to strict governmental regulations.

-In the UK, it will cost you around 4.65p per kilowatt hour of gas, whereas 16p will get you one unit of electricity.
+It will cost you around 4.65p per kilowatt hour of natural gas, whereas 16p will get you one unit of electricity.
 So, the unit cost of gas is much cheaper than electricity.

 Gas is the cleanest fossil fuel around.
-It has a very low carbon footprint as it emits a third less carbon dioxide than coal.
+It has a very low carbon footprint, emitting a third less carbon dioxide than coal.

 3. Reliability